JeongjinLee88/extlinpred/README.md

 The provided files offer guidance on how to apply transformed-linear prediction in both simulation studies and applications.
 By following the script files, users can generate optimized transformed-linear predictions, uncertainty quantification, and assess the coverage rate, etc.

 ### Description
-The provided files contain comprehensive instructions and functions for applying transformed-linear prediction in simulation studies and applications, along with reproducing results in Sections 4, 5, and 6 of the manuscript:
+The provided files contain comprehensive instructions and functions for applying transformed-linear prediction in simulation studies and applications, along with reproducing results in Sections 5 and 6 of the manuscript:

 ### 1. Script and its source files for simulation studies.

-* Script_extlinear.R: A script file that outlines the steps to reproduce results in the manuscript.
+* A_Script_simulation.R: A script file that outlines the steps to reproduce results in the simulation study.
+* functions.R: all source codes together.

 * TransformedOperations.R: Functions that define transformed linear operations.
 * PredictionError.R: A function that calculates the tail ratio of prediction error.
 * genDataParams.R: A function that simulates a regularly varying random vector X constructed from a matrix multiplication of A and returns a data matrix 'X_t' and relevant true quantities.